Chapter 3:

 Part 1

-Halted outside the front door; Nicolaus Thompson prepared to enter his apartment.
+Halted outside his own front door; Nicolaus Thompson prepared to enter the apartment.
 Dreading whatever secret his sister, Daniella withheld, left the pessimist thinking up dismal scenarios.
-(First, mental preparation, then deep breaths, and finally, clench your teeth and take the plunge…or not.)
-He paced on the landing outside of his dwelling for minutes, wondering what could be awaiting him on the other side of that door.
+(First, mental preparation.
+Deep breaths.
+Finally, clench your teeth and take the plunge…or not!)
+He paced back and forth on the landing for minutes, wondering what awaited him on the other side of that door!
 It continued for a bit until a rather tall, Hispanic man walked up to him.

 “Excuse me sir, are you okay?”
 The man spoke with a thick accent.